danidiaz/red-black-record/README.md

   or variant mold (so no types with anonymous fields for example).

   If you don't need to explicitly target individual fields in the generic representation, perhaps you'll be better using generics-sop.
-If you do, records-sop provides named field accessors and record subtyping based on a type-level list of fields (unlike the type-level tree used by red-black-record).
+If you do need that, records-sop provides named field accessors and record subtyping based on a type-level list of fields (unlike the type-level tree used by red-black-record).

 - [superrecord](http://hackage.haskell.org/package/superrecord).
 This library